 Stages 1 through 5: Exposure to a new culture

 Prior to going abroad, students may be excited about new adventures to come.
-A student arrives in France and perhaps begins to develop increasing independence as he/she starts to experience French culture or another country's culture.
+A student arrives in the country of your choice and perhaps begins to develop increasing independence as he/she starts to experience a citizen of the country of your choice culture or another country's culture.
 At first, a student's expectations may be too high.
-He or she may see things almost as a tourist would during the first few weeks in France.
+He or she may see things almost as a tourist would during the first few weeks in the country of your choice.
 A student may be heavily comparing and contrasting his/her home culture with the culture abroad.
 It is common for students to focus on what they see as weaknesses in foreign cultures.
-Students tend to point out what a foreign culture lacks; this often leads to feelings of frustration over what is "missing" or what can't be obtained in France in the same ways it can be at home.
-Students may be challenged on a regular basis by different ways of living in France (banking, eating, relationships, etc.).
+Students tend to point out what a foreign culture lacks; this often leads to feelings of frustration over what is "missing" or what can't be obtained in the country of your choice in the same ways it can be at home.
+Students may be challenged on a regular basis by different ways of living in the country of your choice (banking, eating, relationships, etc.).
 Negative feelings and frustrations may reach a level where you begin to recognize you are going through "culture

 Stage 6: Acceptance of a new culture

-As a student gets used to French ways, things that seemed like a "crisis" may now simply be seen as different ways of doing things.
+As a student gets used to a citizen of the country of your choice ways, things that seemed like a "crisis" may now simply be seen as different ways of doing things.
 Most students gradually adjust their lifestyles to be balanced with a country's own cultural norms.
 The cultural traits that once annoyed or bothered a student generally come to be accepted as normal.
-Students usually begin to understand and appreciate the cultural differences between the United States and France.
+Students usually begin to understand and appreciate the cultural differences between the United States and the country of your choice.
 However, if significant problems arise, a student may briefly return to the "frustration" stage of culture shock.
 As a student begins to adapt more and more, he/she may have a new set of friends, may be traveling more, and may even be dreaming in another language.
-The "French way" may now become the "normal" way of living.
+The "a citizen of the country of your choice way" may now become the "normal" way of living.

 Stages 7 through 10: Leaving a new culture behind

-As a student becomes integrated to the ways of France's culture, the more difficult it may be to re–adapt to the United States upon return home.
-The United States just won't look the same way it did before leaving to study abroad in France; a student may see home with new eyes and may also be more critical of U.S. cultural traditions once thought to be "normal".
+As a student becomes integrated to the ways of the country of your choice's culture, the more difficult it may be to re–adapt to the United States upon return home.
+The United States just won't look the same way it did before leaving to study abroad in the country of your choice; a student may see home with new eyes and may also be more critical of U.S. cultural traditions once thought to be "normal".
 This is called reverse culture shock.
-Fear of experiencing reverse culture shock should not deter students from trying to integrate as fully as possible while in France.
-No matter how integrated a student becomes while abroad, he or she will probably still be "shocked" by differences noted at home after so much time spent in France and the other countries to which you will be traveling.
+Fear of experiencing reverse culture shock should not deter students from trying to integrate as fully as possible while in the country of your choice.
+No matter how integrated a student becomes while abroad, he or she will probably still be "shocked" by differences noted at home after so much time spent in the country of your choice and the other countries to which you will be traveling.
 However, over time, a student will learn to re–adapt and reintegrate into his or her home culture.

 Homesickness is one of the most common adjustment problems related to culture shock and loneliness.
 Experienced by students from every country, homesickness is a universal side–affect to being away from home.
 Psychologists often refer to homesickness as "separation anxiety" because students–in particular those moving away from home–feel separated from all that is familiar.

-Feelings of homesickness may even start before you leave to study abroad in France.
+Feelings of homesickness may even start before you leave to study abroad in the country of your choice.
 You may find yourself mildly depressed or anxious several weeks before leaving.
 The anticipation and preparation for this major change of lifestyle can trigger pre–departure homesickness, or sudden feelings that you don't want to leave, or even a want to back out of your decision to study abroad.